 JSON2Video uses Microsoft Azure's Text-To-Speech service to achieve the most natural voices and the widest variety of languages and accents.

-Check the Voice Gallery and the full list of available voices and languages.
+Learn more about Microsoft voices and explore the full list of available voices and supported languages.

 In the following examples we will see how we can include voice elements in our videos.